gnosispay/account-kit/README.md

 # Account Kit

-Software development kit that facilitates the interaction with onchain Gnosis Pay accounts.
+Software development kit that facilitates the interaction with on-chain Gnosis Pay accounts.

-For each relevant account action, this SDK provides a function that populates transaction payloads.
-The generated payloads are relay ready, and require no additional signing.
+For each account action, this SDK provides a function that populates transaction payloads.
+The generated transactions are ready to be relayed, and do not require additional signing.

 ## Table of contents